shuyilinn/NN4Sys_Benchmark/README.md

 |Learned Cardinalities|```cardinality```|
 |All Models|```all```|

-Note: current we only provide the script for
+Note: currently, we only provide the script for
 - **Learned Internet Congestion Control**
 - **Learned Adaptive Bitrate**
 - **Learned Distributed System Scheduler**

-You can skip this step as these files are already provided.
+You can skip this step as these files have already been provided.
 Refer to this [table](#onnx-and-specifications-table) for more information.

-### 2.3 Create onnx models
+### 2.3 Creating ONNX models
 We use ONNX format models for verification.
 To create ONNX models from trained models, run:
 ```bash
 cd Models